timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part E-Miscellaneous Provisions/Sec. 1395yy.md

   * #### (B) Program to begin in fiscal year 2019
     * The SNF VBP Program shall apply to payments for services furnished on or after October 1, 2018.

+  * #### (C) Exclusions
+    * With respect to payments for services furnished on or after October 1, 2022, this subsection shall not apply to a facility for which there are not a minimum number (as determined by the Secretary) of—

+      * (i) cases for the measures that apply to the facility for the performance period for the applicable fiscal year; or

+      * (ii) measures that apply to the facility for the performance period for the applicable fiscal year.

 * #### (2) Application of measures
   * #### (A) In general
+    * The Secretary—

-    * The Secretary shall apply the measure specified under subsection (g)(1) for purposes of the SNF VBP Program.
+      * (i) shall apply the measure specified under subsection (g)(1) for purposes of the SNF VBP Program; and

+      * (ii) may, with respect to payments for services furnished on or after October 1, 2023, apply additional measures determined appropriate by the Secretary, which may include measures of functional status, patient safety, care coordination, or patient experience.

+  * Subject to the succeeding sentence, in the case that the Secretary applies additional measures under clause (ii), the Secretary shall consider and apply, as appropriate, quality measures specified under section 1395lll(c)(1) of this title.
+In no case may the Secretary apply more than 10 measures under this subparagraph.

   * #### (B) Replacement
     * For purposes of the SNF VBP Program, the Secretary shall apply the measure specified under (g)(2) instead of the measure specified under (g)(1) as soon as practicable.

 * #### (3) Performance standards
   * #### (A) Establishment
-    * The Secretary shall establish performance standards with respect to the measure applied under paragraph (2) for a performance period for a fiscal year.
+    * The Secretary shall establish performance standards with respect to the measures applied under paragraph (2) for a performance period for a fiscal year.

   * #### (B) Higher of achievement and improvement
     * The performance standards established under subparagraph (A) shall include levels of achievement and improvement.
 In calculating the SNF performance score under paragraph (4), the Secretary shall use the higher of either improvement or achievement.